kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 10: December 2, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the small project (Layout project) and the CSS Grid + CSS Layout section.

+**Thoughts**: The day flew by so quickly! and this doesn't mean it was a good one.
+I have to process what happened today cause it was a lot.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/b2856f12007832b1a5acd456d21425aaeb1bb5dc)

+---

 ### Day 9: December 1, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued with the project using CSS Grid and CSS Flexbox